riparias/gbif-alert/INSTALL.md

 - test e-mail sending
 - install the cronjob for the email notifications
 - configure required page fragments in the admin

+# Run through Docker Compose

+The easiest way to run Pterois is through Docker Compose.
+The following instructions assume that you have Docker and Docker Compose installed on your system.

+1. Obtain the Pterois source code (download a release or clone the repository)
+2. $ run docker-compose up (keep this terminal open, and open a second one for subsequent commands)
+3. Create a first superuser (administrator):
+$ docker-compose exec pterois poetry run python manage.py createsuperuser